yarkhinephyo/15-445-database-systems-notes/21 - Distributed Databases.md

 DBMS executes query fragments on each partition and combines the results to produce a single answer.
 Can partition a database physically (shared nothing) or logically (shared disk).

-<u>Naive partitioning</u> - A table per node.
+<ins>Naive partitioning</ins> - A table per node.
 Assumes that each node has enough storage for each table.
 Ideal if queries never join across tables and access patterns are uniform.

-<u>Vertical partitioning</u> - Split by attributes into partitions.
+<ins>Vertical partitioning</ins> - Split by attributes into partitions.
 Must store tuple information to reconstruct the original record.
 (Similar to a column store)

-<u>Horizonal partitioning (More common)</u> - Split by partition key and scheme.
+<ins>Horizonal partitioning (More common)</ins> - Split by partition key and scheme.
 Choose columns that divide the database equally (size, usage).
 Examples of partition schemes are hashing, ranges, predicates.

 **Logical vs Physical**

-<u>Logical partitioning</u>
+<ins>Logical partitioning</ins>

 Node communicates with other nodes that responsible for the IDs to retrieve the values.

 ![](images/Pasted%20image%2020221120145308.png)

-<u>Physical partitioning</u>
+<ins>Physical partitioning</ins>

 Each shared nothing nodes read and update tuples stored on its own disk.